n30liberal/phash_utils/readme.md

 These independent scripts are meant to help use stashapps database data to help remove perfectly matched phashes in a more friendly way.
 (their web interface is not very friendly for this)

+Only works with exact match phashes!
+I still have to figure out how to do the distance stuff for close matches.

 ## Usage

 fill out the user_config.py file with your information.